Did you know that the natural asymmetry of our horses can cause a lot of problems?

-- A strong developped underneck
+- A strongly developed underneck

 - Difficulties to turn

-- Speading up automatically in the canter
+- Speeding up automatically in the canter

-- The saddle slips to one side
+- The saddle slides to one side

 - It’s difficult to ride the horse on the bit

-- Physical damage such as navicular disease and kissing spines.
+- Physical damage such as navicular disease and kissing spines

 - is symmetrical in movement and can perform all exercises equally to the left and to the right;

-By making the horse perform straightening exercises that fit to that specific horse, by making it use and relax the proper muscles and divide its weight equally over its legs, the rider can help the horse improve enormously.
+By making the horse perform straightening exercises that fit that specific horse, by making it use and relax the proper muscles and divide its weight equally over its legs, the rider can help the horse improve enormously.

 A good rider is even capable of curing a horse that has been given up on by veterinarians!

-Movement therapy has played a major role in medicine these last years.
-Someone with certain back problems gets exercises to train his/her abdominal muscles and someone with a stiff arm gets different movement exercises to supple up.
+For example, someone with certain back problems gets exercises to train his/her abdominal muscles and someone with a stiff arm gets different movement exercises to supple up.

 Many physical problems with horses can be better solved with exercises than just with physiotherapy, osteopathy or drugs.
-These therapies are very valuable, but sometimes their effectiveness is improved when the patient or horse also does gymnastic exercises.

 Fighting symptoms or setting conditions?